mikecann/mikecann.co.uk/public/posts/windows-taskbar-monitor-v0-3/post.md

 [![](/wp-content/uploads/2011/10/Shot_04.png "Shot_04")](/wp-content/uploads/2011/10/Shot_04.png)

-**2) Navigate to Programs &gt; Startup then make three shortcuts to Windows Taskbar Monitor v0.3 you can rename the shortcuts if you like:**
+**2) Navigate to Programs > Startup then make three shortcuts to Windows Taskbar Monitor v0.3 you can rename the shortcuts if you like:**

 [![](/wp-content/uploads/2011/10/Shot_05.png "Shot_05")](/wp-content/uploads/2011/10/Shot_05.png)